Develop qualities in life

 We should all be united.
 Hatred might arise among brothers, but there must never be any room for hatred among students.
 So such students must enter the world, and eradicate all the restlessness and bring peace to the world.
 Develop the trait of speaking less.
 Excessive talking is not required.
 Ati bhasha mati haani Mitha bhasha mati haayi Ati tindi mati haani Mitha tindi ati haayi!!
 Excessive talking causes harm to mind.
 Moderate talk is pleasing to mind, Excess food intake causes discomfort, Moderate food intake causes comfort and happiness!!
 If you eat too much you cannot do anything.
 Stop eating when you get the feeling that you can still eat.
 You can neither work nor achieve success if you eat excessively.
 So speak less, eat less, work more and be happy more.
 But whatever work you do, do not forget the name of the Lord.

-Inner peace gives you outer satisfaction: Practical Solutions00:02:00
+Inner peace gives you outer harmony: Practical Solutions00:02:00

 First and foremost, one must know whom one should take refuge in, to get what one desires.
 People want rivers to flow with water and they pray the rivers which is ignorance.
 Without rainfall how can there be rivers?
 Therefore, people must pray for rain.
 Pray Lord Varuna the god of rains.
 Then automatically the rivers would flow.
 Without earning the grace of Lord Varuna, how can one aspire to have rivers?
 Similarly, only when one experiences the inner satisfaction properly one has the outer satisfaction automatically.
 In order to experience peace and happiness in external life one must attain internal peace.
 In this world many things, which one cannot bear to see or speak of, happen.
 But people say everything bad is happening around.
 When one feels that something is bad, then one must take care that that aspect is not present in oneself.
 The actions that one considers as good and expects others to do it, should be done by one first.
 Man has the capacity to determine the good and the bad, isn’t it?
 Without that faculty of discrimination how can he tell what is good or bad?
 People have the discrimination power.
 Man is discriminating everything but himself.
 Man must examine himself.
 That is the essence of spirituality.
 Whichever great and noble men that one goes to, one advised to know one self, to know thy self.
 Man is forgetting that and asks everyone, “Who are you, Sir?
 Where are you coming from?”